shiekh-asif/docs/2FA-for-server-ssh.md

 toc: true
 title: "How to enable two-factor authentication (2FA) for SSH"
 ---
+# How to enable two-factor authentication (2FA) for SSH
   - [<strong>1.
 Create a normal user account</strong>](#1Create-a-normal-user-account)
   - [<strong>2.
 Disable SSH logins for root</strong>](#2Disable-SSH-logins-for-root)
   - [<strong>3.
 Install an authenticator app on a mobile device</strong>](#3Install-an-authenticator-app-on-a-mobile-device)